campa-consortium/lattice-standard/source/standard/coordinates.md

 [position and orientation shifts](#s:align.g)
 (which are sometimes referred to as "misalignments").
-Each lattice element has "`element body`" coordinates which are attached to the physical element and the electric and magnetic fields of an element are described with respect to `body` coordinates.
+Each lattice element has "`element body`" coordinates which are attached to the physical element, and the electric and magnetic fields of an element are described with respect to `body` coordinates.
 If an element has no
 alignment shifts, the `body` coordinates of the element are aligned with the